LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Condensation is the primary reason for aquarium lights to get wet.

-Heat condensation can occur in the aquarium when warm evaporated water collects on the cooler surfaces.
+Heat condensation occurs in the aquarium when warm evaporated water collects on the cooler surfaces.

 It then returns to its liquid state and falls back onto the surface as drops or mist.